sunpy/sunpy/docs/guide/timeseries_metadata.rst

 .. _timeseries-metadata-explanation:

-A Detailed Look at the Metadata
+A Detailed Look at the TimeSeries Metadata
 ===============================

 TimeSeries store metadata in a `~sunpy.timeseries.TimeSeriesMetaData` object, this object is designed to be able to store multiple basic `~sunpy.util.metadata.MetaDict` (case-insensitive ordered dictionary) objects and able to identify the relevant metadata for a given cell in the data.